tangjon/queue-manager-client/documentation-extended/introduction.md

 # Introduction
 Welcome to the EPM Queue Manager Tool Documentation!

-The goal of the tool is help the Queue Manager operate more efficiently and focus on dispatching the incident where it needs to go.
+The goal of the tool is help the EPM Queue Manager distribute the incident workload more efficiently to individual engineers.
+It highlights the next available engineer that should receive another incident for processing

 The tool also attempts to balance work distribution in fair and transparent way.

 ## Hana Cloud Cockpit Management [[Docs](/additional-documentation/hana-cloud-cockpit.html)]